LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/uses_1.rst

 local to the object (or category) where they are defined.

-The objects being aliased can be :term:`parameter variables <parameter variable>` or parametric objects where one of more parameters are parameter variables when using the directive in a parametric object or a parametric category defined in a source file (the common case).
+The objects being aliased can be :term:`parameter variables <parameter variable>` or parametric objects where one or more parameters are parameter variables when using the directive in a parametric object or a parametric category defined in a source file (the common case).